-How to trade like a Pro Forex Trader
+How to Trade Like a Professional Forex Trader

 Understand how experienced Forex traders think

 Professional Forex traders don’t have God like abilities, they’re just the same as you, but they do have a firm control over their trading emotions.
 You won’t find very many successful emotional pro FX traders.
 We tend to suppress our emotions, particularly about money so that we don’t fear losing money.

 You need to get a control of your emotions if you’re going to trade like a pro Forex trader.
 You’re going to have to accept that there are going to be winning and losing trades, and that nobody, absolutely nobody can win all the time.

 Our success as forex traders, very often comes down to how we deal with losing trades.
 Lots of amateurs will jump straight back into the market and try to make back every pip they just lost.
 Amateurs hunt for trades all over the place, whereas an experienced Forex trader simply waits for the high probability trading opportunities to present themselves.
 FX pro trading style will always include a trading plan which they follow to the core as the wait for the market to present the trades, they do not chase trades.

 Discipline is also an essential point for pro Forex traders.
 A trader without discipline is doomed to failure, as they will constantly break their trading rules, not follow their trading plan, and more than likely risk more money per trade than they should.
 As a pro Forex trader, discipline is everything; executing your trading strategy only when the trading opportunity is present, not just because you feel like it.